Mpondo people: Mpondo clans and tributary clans

+1960 revolts

 Causes

 There were varying reasons that led to the revolts notably the land rehabilitation programme, the Bantu Authorities System and the increase in taxes.

 The land rehabilitation programme

 The land rehabilitation programme was a system that entailed the colonisers keeping the fertile soils to themselves and allocating the less fertile lands to the local people.
 The Mpondo people revolted against this.

 The Bantu Authorities System

 This system brought about tension between the people of Pondoland and their chiefs.

 The Bantu Authorities System created a pseudo sense of power as colonial authorities gave chiefs limited power, ensuring that administrative duties were still being assigned to the colonial government.
 This disrupted the system as people were used to being consulted at the Inkundla before decisions were made.
 Inkundla was when members of a community met together to discuss issues affecting the district/area and made decisions.